robocode-dev/tank-royale/buildDocs/docs/articles/tank-royale.md

 _Robot Packages_ and .Net bots were packaged into DLL files.

-With Robocode Tank Royale, you should consider packaging all required files for a bot into a zipped file and provide scripts for starting up your bot.
+With Robocode Tank Royale, you should consider packaging all required files for a bot into a zipped file and provide Upscripts for starting up your bot the same way as for the provided sample bots.
 You can read more about this with the [booter].

-You should also consider using to use containerization with a container technology if the setup for your bot(s) is complex.
-But this is out of scope for Tank Royale.

 [WebSocket]: https://en.wikipedia.org/wiki/WebSocket